mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 the corrected upper-boom height.
 The product preserves every boom-height gap fail-closed (no capped fill, no donor/proxy geometry); geometry never grades readiness (POLICY A3/A5).
-At runtime `loadmet` resolves T/RH/wind observation geometry through the A3 fallback chain — measured samples where valid (finite and above the aerodynamic roughness), time-based interpolation across interior gaps (including station-composition handovers), and the nominal 2.6 m bottom rung — warning per fallback rung and recording the outcome in `opts.boom_height_source`; geometry never blocks a load or a run.
+At runtime `loadmet` resolves T/RH/wind observation geometry through the A3 fallback chain.
+The rungs are measured samples where valid (finite and above the aerodynamic roughness), time-based interpolation across interior gaps (including station-composition handovers), and the nominal 2.6 m bottom rung. `loadmet` warns for each fallback rung it uses and records the outcome in `opts.boom_height_source`.
+Geometry never blocks a load or a run.
 The legacy `kanm`/`kanl` forcing aliases apply the same measured geometry whenever their met artifact carries `boom_height`; older alias fixtures without